httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    updates, and adds two more algorithms: "id-sha-256" and "id-sha-512" which allows to send a checksum of a resource representation with no content codings applied.
+   To simplify a future transition to Structured Fields {{?I-D.ietf-httpbis-header-structure}}
+   we introduced that digest-algorithms, though case-insensitive, SHOULD be expressed in lowercase.

 8. What about mid-stream trailers?